Betty Alberge: Coronation Street

 Alberge was one of the original cast of the television serial drama Coronation Street, playing the character Florrie Lindley from episode one, on Friday 9 December 1960, until 1965 when she left the series.
 The show's creator, Tony Warren, originally wrote the part of Ida Barlow for Alberge, but after the first audition, he cast her in the role as shopkeeper.
 Alberge had the distinction of having the second line in the first scene of the first episode: "It's funny having me own name over me own shop, Florrie Lindley".
 The character let customers believe she was a widow when, in fact, she was estranged from her husband Norman.
 Under new producer Tim Aspinall, Alberge was written out of the serial in June 1965, after almost 300 episodes, when her character emigrated to Canada with her husband Norman.

 Later work

 After she left Coronation Street, Alberge continued to perform in theatre, and regularly appeared as a supporting character actress in television dramas and light entertainment shows from the 1960s to the 1980s, including Z-Cars, the Ken Dodd Show, Crown Court, Rentaghost, Odd Man Out and Juliet Bravo.
 In November 1983, she joined the cast of Brookside, playing pensioner Edna Cross.
-She remained in this role until the character's death in 1985, after almost 80 episodes.
+She remained in this role until the character's death in 1985, after just over 100 episodes.
 When Alberge learned that her character was to be written out of the soap, she said "Life goes on."

 Her last on screen performance was in 1986 in an episode of the BBC's Casualty.